-The final days of the Trump White House: chaos and scattered papers - The Boston Globe
+The final days of the Trump White House: Chaos and scattered papers - The Boston Globe

-Four days before the end of the Trump presidency, a White House aide peered into the Oval Office and was startled, if not exactly surprised, to see all of the president’s personal photos still arrayed behind the Resolute Desk as if nothing had changed — guaranteeing that the final hours would be a frantic dash mirroring the prior four years.
+Four days before the end of the Trump presidency, a White House aide peered into the Oval Office and was startled to see the president’s personal photos still arrayed behind the Resolute Desk — guaranteeing that the final hours would be a frantic dash.

-In the area known as the outer Oval Office, boxes had been brought in to pack up desks used by President Donald Trump’s assistant and personal aides.
-But documents were strewed about, and the boxes stood nearly empty.
-The table in Trump’s private dining room off the Oval Office was stacked high with papers until the end, as it had been for his entire term.
+In the area known as the outer Oval Office, boxes had been brought in to pack up desks used by President Trump’s assistant and personal aides.
+But the boxes stood nearly empty.
+The table in Trump’s private dining room was stacked high with papers until the end.

+In the White House residence, there were a few signs that Trump had realized his time was up.
+Papers had been dropped into boxes, roughly two dozen of them, and not sent to the National Archives.
+Aides had even retrieved letters from North Korean leader Kim Jong Un and given them to Trump in the final weeks, according to notes described to The New York Times.

+Where all of that material ended up is not clear.
+What is plain, though, is that Trump’s refusal to return government documents collected while he was in office has led to a potentially damaging, and entirely avoidable, legal battle that threatens to engulf the former president and some of his aides.

 Advertisement